ta4j/ta4j-wiki/Backtesting.md

 ```

 `SortinoRatioCriterion` is usually preferable when downside volatility matters more than upside volatility. `RMultipleCriterion` averages only closed positions with valid positive risk values from the configured risk model.
+For ratio criteria, prefer explicit configuration for reproducibility across environments: `SamplingFrequency`, `Annualization`, and (when relevant) `OpenPositionHandling`.

 Ta4j includes dozens of criteria organized by package: